 Clinton Community College does not discriminate on the basis of race, color, creed, religion, national origin, disability, political affiliation, age, sexual orientation, arrest record, veteran or marital status in its education programs or activities, including employment and admissions.
 The Vice President for Student Affairs is the designated Title IX Coordinator for matters related to the application of Title IX of the 1972 Education Amendment and its respective regulations.
-The Vice President for Student Services contact information is: Dr. Stephen St. Onge, Room 229 Moore Building, 136 Clinton Point Drive, Plattsburgh, NY 12901, (518) 562-4120, steve.stonge@clinton.edu.

 For matters impacting Athletic Compliance for Title IX, the Assistant Dean for Student Services/Athletics is the assistant coordinator.
-The Assistant Dean for Student Services/ Athletics contact information is: Dr. Todd Roenbeck, 210 HPER, 136 Clinton Point Drive, Plattsburgh, NY 12901, (518) 562-4220 todd.roenbeck@clinton.edu.
+The Assistant Dean for Student Services/Athletics contact information is: Dr. Todd Roenbeck, 210 HPER, 136 Clinton Point Drive, Plattsburgh, NY 12901, (518) 562-4220 todd.roenbeck@clinton.edu.
 The Office for Civil Rights can be contacted at the following: Office for Civil Rights, U.S. Department of Education, 75 Park Place, 14th Floor New York, NY 10007-2146.
-(Updated Fall 2011)